 “He was good to me, and it was no wonder.
 When we see our fellow-creatures every day, we don’t care for them; but it is different when you meet a man all alone in the woods — the wild, lonely woods.”

 General Richard Butler gave his name to a number of places around the United States, including Butler County, Pennsylvania.
-Twelve years after Butler’s death, Butler County became the first home of George Rapp’s Harmony Society, a celibate and apocalyptic religious organization who we covered in the Series 2 episodes “Hold Fast What Thou Hast” and “That No Man Take Thy Crown.”
-(Also, if you want to really get into it, the site of “Mad” Anthony Wayne’s training camp, Legionville, was later resettled as “Löwenburg” by the New Philadelphians who left the Harmony Society.)
+Twelve years after Butler’s death, Butler County became the first home of George Rapp’s Harmony Society (“Hold Fast What Thou Hast” and “That No Man Take Thy Crown”) (And if you want to really get into it, the site of “Mad” Anthony Wayne’s training camp, Legionville, was later resettled as “Löwenburg” by the New Philadelphians who left the Harmony Society.)

 “Mad” Anthony Wayne, who ended the Northwest Indian War, is buried in Erie, PA.
 (Or at least his flesh is.
 His bones are somewhere else.
 It’s a long story.)
-Who else is buried in Erie?
-Why, Spanish-American war hero Charles Vernon Gridley, who we covered in the Series 1 episode “He Fired When Ready.”
+Also buried in Erie?
+Spanish-American war hero Charles Vernon Gridley (“He Fired When Ready”).

 - “A Proclamation by the Supreme Executive Council of the Commonwealth of Pennsylvania.”
 The Pennsylvania Packet, 17 Jun 1778.